 - Best for: architecture, sightseeing, nature, and landscapes

 Stunning landscapes, old cities, and historically important places are all part of a road trip along the west coast of France.
-Whether you camp, as we did, or stay in hotels, this trip will be epic.
+Whether you camp or stay in hotels, this west coast France road trip will be epic.

-Île-de-Ré is a fantastic small Island, right of the coast, reachable by a toll bridge.
-The island is known for oysters, the local drink Pinot, salt production and the lighthouse watching over its rugged coastline.
+Ile-de-Ré is a fantastic small Island, right off the coast, reachable by a toll bridge.
+The island is known for oysters, the local drink Pinot, salt production, and the lighthouse watching over its rugged coastline.
 Rent a bike, as this is the main way of transport on the island.

-After a 1 or 2 day visit of Bordeaux, continue your journey to Arcachon and Dune du Pilat.
-This dune is the highest and biggest dune in Europe.
+After a 1 or 2 day visit to Bordeaux, continue your journey to Arcachon and Dune du Pilat.
+This dune is the highest and biggest sand dune in Europe!
 Walking across it will give you the feeling of being in a desert.
-Enjoy the sunset on top of the dune, while watching over the Bassin of Arcachon.
+Enjoy the sunset on top of the dune while watching over the Bassin of Arcachon.
 A moment you’ll never forget.
-End this road trip with a visit to Biarritz, close to the Spanish border and go surf in the waters of the Atlantic.

 - Duration: 3 days